Future Tenses ESL Games, Activities and Worksheets

 ESL Future Tenses Activity - Grammar and Speaking: Gap-fill, Ordering, Role-Play, Controlled Practice - Pair Work - Intermediate (B1) - 25 minutes

-Here is a challenging future tenses activity to use in class.
-In the activity, students practice will, be going to and the present continuous by completing and ordering two dialogues.
+In this challenging future tenses activity, students practice will, be going to and the present continuous by completing and ordering two dialogues.
 The students' task is to complete sentences with the appropriate future forms and put conversations in the correct order by reading the sentences to a partner and numbering them.
 Student A starts the first dialogue by looking at their sentences, completing the most suitable one in the future tense and reading it to their partner.
 The student then puts the number 1 next to the sentence.
 Student B listens, looks for a suitable reply, completes the sentence and then reads that reply to Student A, putting number 2 next to the sentence.
 This process continues until the conversation has been put in order.
 Students then move on to the second dialogue with Student B starting the conversation.
 Finally, review the two dialogues and future forms with the class.

 Dialogue Disarray Preview